 Bachelor of Arts majors with a focus on composition may choose a large-scale composition to serve as their senior capstone project.
-This option must be confirmed by both the student's advisor and composition instructor.
+Both the student's advisor and composition instructor must confirm this option.
 Project possibilities are either:

-- A work for large ensemble (orchestra, concert band, SATB chorus) - An extended work (10+ minutes) for chamber ensemble - Solo(s) for the instrument of choice
+- A work for large ensemble (orchestra, concert band, or SATB chorus) - An extended work (10+ minutes) for chamber ensemble or solo instrument